11S14033/g1/README.md

 # G1

 ## Description
 This is a fun project to imporove my knowledge about GRPC.

-##
+Here component in this project:
 * Golang
 * Using GRPC
 * Using GRPC Gateway